Classic DP: Minimum Path Sum

 to dp(i-1, j-1)

-It can be dp(i, j) -> #1 -> #2
+It could be dp(i, j) -> #1 -> #2

 or dp(i, j) -> #2 -> #1

 .
-Since there is more than one path, it means dp(i-1, j-1)
+There is more than one way, so dp(i-1, j-1)

-Therefore, we can use memoization to optimize it:
+So, we can use memoization to optimize:

 class Solution {